Train to Pakistan: Moral message and character development

 Alcoholism is another tool Hukum Chand uses in attempt to clean his conscience.
 He feels the guilt of his actions by day and relieved of them by night, when his alcohol is able to justify trysts with a teenage prostitute the same age as his deceased daughter.
 In all his conflictions, he is able to acknowledge that what he is doing is bad, but is still unable to promote good.

 The two other main characters that are given a lot of attention are Iqbal Singh and Juggut Singh, and are likely meant to be contrasted.
 Iqbal is described as a slightly effeminate, well-educated and atheist social worker from Britain who thinks politically (and cynically).
 Juggut is a towering, muscular, and uneducated villager who places action over thought and is known for frequent arrests and gang problems.
 As if to warm them up for comparison, they were both arrested for the same murder they did not commit, and were placed in adjacent cells.
 Upon their release, they learned that a gang was planning to attack the train taking Mano Majra's Muslim population to Pakistan and kill the passengers; Juggut's Muslim lover Nooran is also supposed to be on that train.
 They each had the potential to save the train, though it was recognized that this may cost their lives.
 Juggut, nevertheless, acts on instinct and sacrifices his life to save the train.
 Iqbal spends pages wondering to himself whether he should do something, exposing a moral paradox on the way:

-It is important to note that Iqbal or the learned people are less of action, while the people of Juggat's breed are less about talking.
+Iqbal or the learned people are less of action, while the people of Juggat's breed are less about talking.

 "The bullet is neutral.
 It hits the good and the bad, the important and the insignificant, without distinction.
 If there were people to see the act of self-immolation…the sacrifice might be worth while: a moral lesson might be conveyed…the point of sacrifice…is the purpose.
 For the purpose, it is not enough that a thing is intrinsically good: it must be known to be good.
 It is not enough to know within one’s self that one is in the right" (170).

 The questions of right versus wrong which Singh poses throughout the book are numerous, including those of what one should do when one has the opportunity to prevent something bad, when an act of goodwill is truly worthwhile, and how much importance is the consciousness of the bad.
 Train to Pakistan, with its multiple gruesome and explicit accounts of death, torture, and rape for the public to read, makes the case that people do need to know about the bad.